best-things-to-do-in-byron-bay

 Brunswick Heads

 This is a brilliant coastal town just 10 minutes from Byron.
-It’s like a mini Byron Bay without the crowds and has become really cool in the last few years.
+It’s like a mini Byron without the crowds and has become really cool in the last few years.
 Think vintage clothes shops, vintage furniture shops, trendy cafes, and a super cute cinema.
 I would live here in a heartbeat!

 Mullwillumbah and Uki

 I just love Mullwillumbah and Uki.
-Go check out the M-Arts Precint, it’s a really cool space to check out local artists works.
+Go check out the M-Arts Precinct, it’s a really cool space to check out local artists works.
 And Uki is just stunning.
 It’s home to the Mount Warning walk (currently closed at the time of writing) loads of swimming holes and a Krishna Centre I really want to check out.
 It’s easily one of our favourite places in the Northern Rivers by a mile.

-25. Go to Crystal Castle & Shambhala Gardens
+20. Go to Crystal Castle & Shambhala Gardens

 Crystal-Castle-things-to-do-in-byron-bay

 There’s something pretty special about Crystal Castle & Shambhala Gardens which is a beautiful place to visit in the Hinterland.
 The main attraction is it’s home to two of the largest crystals in the world.
 The Shambhala Gardens are absolutely gorgeous to walk around, expect bamboo everywhere!
 The cafe serves up some of THE best veggie food in Byron as well!
-Pre-book your Crystal Castle half-day trip from Byron here, as it gets booked up fast.
+Pre-book your Crystal Castle half-day trip from Byron here, as it gets booked up fast

-29. Visit the Insta worthy Killen Falls
+21. Visit the Insta worthy Killen Falls

 killen-falls-byron-bay-how-long-to-spend-there